Build a LangGraph Multi-Agent system in 20 Minutes with LaunchDarkly AI Configs

 The teams shipping faster?
 They control AI behavior dynamically instead of hardcoding everything.

-This series shows you how to build LangGraph multi-agent workflows that get their intelligence from RAG search through your business documents, enhanced with MCP tools for live external data, all controlled through LaunchDarkly AI Configs without needing to deploy code changes.
+This series shows you how to build LangGraph multi-agent workflows that get their intelligence from RAG search through your business documents.
+These workflows are enhanced with MCP tools for live external data and controlled through LaunchDarkly AI Configsβall without needing to deploy code changes.

 What This Series Covers